2 Term, Solid, 2 credits

 To apply for Honors in Leadership:

-- Students will complete the Honors in Leadership application including the names of two references from the following: faculty members, unit/dorm counselor; Commandant (CMA) or the Dean of Girls (CGA), coach, Spiritual Life staff.
+- Students will complete the Honors-Leadership-Seminar-App.docx including the names of two references from the following: faculty members, unit/dorm counselor; Commandant (CMA) or the Dean of Girls (CGA), coach, Spiritual Life staff.

 - Students must submit an example of quality written work from the past academic school year.